jcc264/triangle/regs/reg3_8.md

 	<ol type="i">
 	<li>Prohibit the possession or consumption of alcohol on chapter premises or at chapter events.</li>
 	<li>Direct one or more officers (active or alumni) to resign or be removed from office.</li>
-	<li>Impose fines payable within 30 days up to $25 per member and new member/pledge on the active roster.</li>
-	<li>In addition to all other sanctions, a fine payable within 30 days of $10 per member and new member/pledge on the active roster will automatically be imposed for use of a common source of bulk quantity alcoholic beverage.
-A second incidence of use of a common source of bulk quantity alcoholic beverage within 24 months will result in the fine payable within 30 days increasing to $20 per member and new member/pledge.</li>
 	<li>Prohibit (or require approval for) any visits to/from other chapters.</li>
 	<li>Direct the chapter to remove one or more members from participation in Triangle activities.</li>
 	<li>Direct the chapter to request voluntary termination of membership of one or more members or expel him/them if necessary.</li>
 	<li>Suspend or expel a member through National Council action.</li>
 	<li>Direct the chapter to make changes to its governing documents or other policies or traditions.</li>
-	<li>Any chapter with failure to abide by the Triangle Risk Management Guidelines will have its base rate for liability insurance increased by no less than 5% and no greater than 20% for the next academic year, dependent upon the seriousness of the failure(s) in question.</li>
-	<li>Require the chapter to host and/or participate in an educational module.</li>
 	</ol>
 	</li>
 <li>Influence attitudes of chapter members: